(1) Filing with the Clerk. A document required or permitted to be filed in the supreme court must be filed with the clerk of the supreme court.

 (A) Approved word processing formats for documents submitted in electronic form are WordPerfect, Word, and ASCII.
 Parties must obtain permission from the clerk of the supreme court in advance if they seek to submit documents in another word processing format.

-(B) Hard page breaks must separate the cover, table of contents, table of cases, and body of approved word processing format briefs.
+(B) Page breaks must separate the cover, table of contents, table of cases, and body of briefs.